ajayravindranathan/tlc303/Use case 1- Throughtput_Forecast_using_QuickSight_ML_Insights.md

 <img width="902" alt="Screenshot 2021-11-21 at 23 33 49" src="https://user-images.githubusercontent.com/81493814/142783383-469b3f38-4987-402f-9bee-ea26656c1531.png">

-Try changing the x-axis aggregate to hour to get a much more granular view of the variation of value(throughput).
+Try changing the x-axis aggregate to hour to get a much more granular view of the variation of value(throughput) the same way as you changed the aggregate on the y-axis in the above step.

 <img width="574" alt="Screenshot 2021-11-21 at 23 35 18" src="https://user-images.githubusercontent.com/81493814/142783437-b7b52a8e-839e-4701-ad62-cfab49002487.png">